 And then there are siblings, grandparents, friends, teachers, coaches, and previous romantic partners – they all play a role in our formation experience and an examination of these relationships can shed a great deal of light on present behaviours that may be negatively impacting our marriage.

 For example, one of our colleagues experienced an attempted sexual assault at age ten by a local teenager.
-While she fended off the attack by immediate kicking and screaming, it none-the-less left a deep impact on her character going on to adopt a boyish defiance, resisting feminine interests and committing herself to martial arts.
+While she fended off the attack by immediately kicking and screaming, it none-the-less left a deep impact on her character.
+She adopted a boyish defiance, resisting feminine interests and committing herself to martial arts.
 Even though in her adult years she was able to name this influence, she opted to maintain this pattern as she suffered crippling anxiety when she felt physically vulnerable.

 The point is, there is a great deal to learn from patterns replicated from our childhood experiences.
 These replicating patterns provide us with a surface marker that indicates something important happening beneath the surface.
 When you find a marker, take some time to dig around to expose the formation factor.